matao1984/temcompanion/src/TemCompanion/docs/User Guide.md

 - Rotate:

-Rotate the image by the given angle in degree.
+Rotate the image by aligning the line ROI to horizontal.
+"Manual rotate" button opens a dialog to take an angle in degree.
 A positive angle will rotate the image counterclockwise; a negative angle will rotate clockwise.
 The rotated image will be padded with 0 and no cropping is performed.

 - Flip: